ARUNNG2004/Agile-Management-Dashboard/README.md

 - Secure sign-up with admin review and approval flow
 - Admin dashboard to manage user requests
 - Real-time monitoring with account approval notifications
-- Login with forgot password and multi-factor authentication
+- Login with Two-Factor Authentication
+- Forgot Password with Multi-Factor Authentication

 ### 🆕 New Project Creation & Intimation
 - Pop-up form to create projects with fields like Project ID, Name, Description, Product Owner, Start/End Date, and Status
 - Sprint and User Story setup with story points
-- Email notifications sent to team members post-creation
+- Email notifications sent to team members post-creation of Project

 ### 📋 Project Overview Section
 - Displays all project details with status